celine168/tutorials/JupyterBareMetalWithLVM.md

 2. 1 primary partition, beginning location, with the leftover space (I had 19.5 GB).
 Use as physical volume for RAID.

+## Configuring RAID 1

-## Choose Configure Software RAID1
+Choose Configure Software RAID1

 We will create two MD devices.